Pioreactor/docs.pioreactor/developer-guide/09-Storage and the filesystem/01-data-stores/01-data-stores-intro.md

 ---
-title: Data stores in the Pioreactor
+title: Introduction
-slug: /data-stores
+slug: /data-stores-intro
 ---

 The Pioreactor has a few different ways to store data (depending on the requirements).
 They are:

 ## SQLite3

 The most important datastore is the SQLite3 database on the _leader_, located at `/home/pioreactor/.pioreactor/storage/`.
-This database stores historical data, jobs changes, logs, experiments, etc. The background job `mqtt_to_database_streaming` picks up data from MQTT (like OD readings), and puts them into the database.
+This database stores historical data, jobs changes, logs, experiments, etc. The background job `mqtt_to_db_streaming` picks up data from MQTT (like OD readings), and puts them into the database.

 The CLI command `pio db` will open up the SQLite terminal to query the database directly.